MLjungg/coreNLP-Swedish/Lemma/README.txt

 https://github.com/UniversalDependencies/UD_Swedish-Talbanken

+While the dataset used in the annotator can be viewed in the file "lemmaFile.txt".

 In a future version, it can be valuable to consider the part of speech tag to improve the annotator.